Schedule

 Lieutenant John Vanek, San Jose Police Department HTTF

 The San Jose Police Department Human Trafficking Task Force, in partnership with the South Bay Coalition to End Human Trafficking, are part of a nation-wide response to human trafficking funded by the United States Department of Justice.
 Through a multidisciplinary, victim-centered approach, the Coalition and Task Force are on the front lines in the fight against human trafficking on a daily basis, and have trained over 5,500 individuals since 2005.
 This breakout includes an overview of federal and state anti-human trafficking laws, victim and suspect profiles, case studies, and emphasizes why a multidisciplinary, collaborative approach is necessary to combat slavery.
-While open to all attendees interested in how trafficking occurs within the United States, and specifically California, this session will be especially valuable to law enforcement professionals who will learn how to access the technical assistance critical to investigating a case of human trafficking and providing victims with the proper services.

 H - Not in My Backyard - Community Members Combating Child Sex Trafficking